 Smart Operations Management

-The Smart Operations Management research group covers the entirety of production processes and their interaction.
-The activities range from the optimisation of production-planning and -control, capacity-planning and production-controlling to the integration of new technologies in the areas of cyber-physical production systems and mixed reality
+The research group deals with all aspects of production processes and their interaction, covering optimization of production planning and control, business analytics for data-based decision support and integration of new technologies in the areas of Industrial Internet of Things, cyber-physical production systems, and mixed reality.

 Home Research Center Steyr Smart Operations Management